Broodfonds: Specifics

 Members of a bread fund group who fall sick receive donations from the other members in their group, the total amounting to a net monthly income.
-The participants open individual bankaccounts dedicated to their 'bread fund'.
+The participants open individual bank accounts dedicated to their 'bread fund'.
 On these accounts, the people who join a broodfonds save a fixed amount per month: between €33.75 and €112.50.
 They also pay a one-time service fee of €250 and a monthly contribution of €10.
 If members fall sick, they receive net donations depending on their own monthly contribution: between €750 and €2500.
 Personal donations can be tax-free under Dutch tax law.
 The monthly savings that accumulate on the bankaccount of each member are personal credit and when people cancel their participation they collect this sum.

 Pieter Hilhorst, writing in de Volkskrant, described the fund as "a new kind of solidarity", in which a social network helps its members cope with financial trouble.
 Members can receive support for a maximum of two years.
 As of May 2015, the BroodfondsMakers claim 5000 participants in 142 'broodfondsen'.